awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-imagebuilder-distributionconfiguration-distribution.md

 ### Example AmiDistributionConfiguration schema<a name="aws-properties-imagebuilder-distributionconfiguration-distribution--examples--Example_AmiDistributionConfiguration_schema"></a>

 The following example shows the schema for the AmiDistributionConfiguration property in both YAML and JSON format\.
+To make an AMI public, set the launch permission authorized accounts to `all`\.
+See the examples for making an AMI public at [EC2 ModifyImageAttribute](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyImageAttribute.html)\.

 #### YAML<a name="aws-properties-imagebuilder-distributionconfiguration-distribution--examples--Example_AmiDistributionConfiguration_schema--yaml"></a>